saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/common-syntax.md

 ### `mode`

 __Description__: Allows you to specify whether the individual suite will run on `docker` or `sauce`, potentially overriding the default project mode setting.
-The suite will always run in the specified mode unless overridden at runtime by the `--test-env` command line parameter.

 __Type__: *string*